paulo-fernando-silva/vscOctaveDebugger/readme.md

     "sourceFolder": "${workspaceFolder}"
     "workingDirectory": "${workspaceFolder}/A/B/C/"

-* `"program"` can be anything that can be evaluated, e.g. a `"path/to/file.m"`, or `"functionName(value)"`.
+* `"program"` can be anything that can be evaluated, e.g. `"path/to/file.m"`, or `"functionName(value)"`.
 * `"autoTerminate"` Setting this to false will allow the program to continue executing after the last line of code is executed.
 This is useful if you're running for example UI elements with callbacks and you want to continue debugging after the end of the program code.
 You'll need to stop the debug session manually by pressing the □ button.
-* `"splitFieldnamesOctaveStyle"` this allows struct field names to be almost arbitrary [Octave](https://octave.org/doc/v5.1.0/Creating-Structures.html).
-This option is not compatible with matlab and so it's off by default [Matlab](https://www.mathworks.com/help/matlab/matlab_prog/generate-field-names-from-variables.html).
+* `"splitFieldnamesOctaveStyle"` this allows struct field names to be almost arbitrary ([details](https://octave.org/doc/v5.1.0/Creating-Structures.html)).
+This option is not compatible with matlab and so it's off by default ([details](https://www.mathworks.com/help/matlab/matlab_prog/generate-field-names-from-variables.html)).

 ## Project Homepage
 Source available [here](https://github.com/paulo-fernando-silva/vscOctaveDebugger.git).